Job Type: Permanent, Full-Time

 Location: Edmonton, Alberta, Canada

-Youth also have access to a Cultural Coordinator who provides individual support and access to traditional Indigenous teachings including sweats, sharing circles, smudging, pipe ceremonies, feasts, round dances, traditional healing, languages and access to community Elders and Cultural Helpers.
+Each youth has access to individual supports, traditional Indigenous teachings, cultural opportunities including sweats, sharing circles, smudging, pipe ceremonies, feasts, round dances, languages as well as, access to community Elders and Knowledge Keepers.

 In Your Role You Will